-The current ruler of the unified kingdoms of Gameth and Hakon.
-She led her kingdom through a period of prosperity and technological innovation, chartering a band of adventurers known as the Royal Knights Brigade to defend the realm.
+The current queen of the unified kingdoms of Gameth and Hakon, 874 - Present.
+She has led her kingdom through a period of prosperity and technological innovation, chartering a band of adventurers known as the Royal Knights Brigade to defend the realm.

 Hakon YearsAstrid had a quiet childhood in the royal palace of Gameria, but in 848 she was kidnapped at the age of 8 by a band of Hakonian radicals.
-They believed that they could use Astrid to ransom further concessions from Gameth's government, but the rulers of Hakon believed the move would do nothing but precipitate another costly war with their southern neighbors.
+The extremists believed that they could use Astrid to ransom further concessions from Gameth's government after the Hakon Dispute, but the rulers of Hakon believed the move would do nothing but precipitate another costly war with their southern neighbors.
 The kidnappers were tried and executed, and Astrid was raised in a convent managed by vestals of the Temple of Erivo.
 King Nestor VI and his wife Agatha were lax with their religious observance, so Astrid's time at the convent was her first exposure to the powers of celestial beings and true faith.
-She started volunteering at the Oakengaard Temple of Erivo at the age of thirteen, and over the next two decades she worked her way up the the temple's leadership until she became High Priestess at the age of 28.
-Blessed with magical healing powers by Erivo, Astrid sought to protect and defend the people of Hakon as the surrounding countryside became overrun with undead monsters summoned by Fairouz and the Court of the Undying
+She started volunteering at the Oakengaard Temple of Erivo at the age of thirteen, and over the next two decades she worked her way up the the temple's leadership until she became the region's High Priestess at the age of 28.
+Blessed with magical healing powers by Erivo, Astrid sought to protect and defend the people of Hakon as the surrounding countryside became overrun with undead monsters summoned by the lich Fairouz and the Court of the Undying.